What is Heroin?

 Though appraised as an illegal drug, heroin’s highly addictive nature continues to give it a worldwide market.
 Known for the intense rush felt shortly after intake, heroin presents a threat to the human body on a number of levels.

-Commonly known as dope, big H, Dr. Feelgood, smack, thunder, mud, skag, and brown sugar, this semi-synthetic drug
+Commonly known as dope, big H, Dr Feelgood, smack, thunder, mud, skag, and brown sugar

 , derived from morphine and extracted from poppy plants, has a distinctive ability to control its abuser.

 Often mixed with talcum powder, starch, sugar, and powdered milk, the adulterated form of heroin, often called brown sugar, can be even more dangerous.
 Mixing heroin makes it hard to determine the actual dose.
 Overdoses often transpire this way, and the results can be fatal.

 Heroin is administered into the body by sniffing, smoking, or intravenous injection.
 The “rush”